steptzn17/Soil-Contour-Mapping/README.md

 # Soil Contour Mapping

 Started during my internship.
 I decided to continue diving into this area as I gained interest in it.
+Tried to code in other languages besides Python

 ## Soil Contouring Using Python